Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \section{Inventory of Quantum Risks}

 This section presents the unified inventory of systems affected by quantum threats, following the organizational model introduced in Section~\ref{sec:methodology}.
-Two complementary views are provided: (i) a technological domain-oriented perspective (Table~\ref{tab:techdomains}), which highlights cross-cutting cryptographic building blocks such as transport protocols, identity systems, and supply chains; and (ii) an operational environment-oriented perspective (Tables~\ref{tab:op-environments}), which illustrates how these risks materialize within concrete ecosystems defined by operating systems, software stacks, and infrastructure contexts where cryptography is deployed in practice.
+Two complementary views are provided: (i) a technological domain-oriented perspective (Table~\ref{tab:techdomains}), which highlights cross-cutting cryptographic building blocks; and (ii) an operational environment-oriented perspective (Tables~\ref{tab:op-environments}), which illustrates how these risks materialize within concrete ecosystems where cryptography is deployed in practice.

 The following subsections expand on each perspective in detail, providing explanatory context for the items listed in the tables.